Christian: Remember Your Baptism

 "There is no doubt that all pious folk throughout life, whenever they are troubled by a consciousness of their faults, may venture to remind themselves of their baptism, that from it they may be confirmed in assurance of that sole and perpetual cleansing which we have in Christ’s blood."
 Institutes 4.15.8 [emphasis added]

-Here, for the purposes of this post, we find Calvin affirming the role of baptism as public testimony in the life of the beliver, but also affirming the goodness of Christians "remembering their baptism" for assurance.
+Here, for the purposes of this post, we find Calvin affirming the role of baptism as public testimony in the life of the beliver, but also affirming the goodness of Christians "remembering their baptism" for assurance and encouragement.
 Granted, the context here is the beliver's struggle with sin, but the principle holds in the face of suffering, as well.

 And yet this question remains: How does baptism serve to provide us with assurance of heart when faced with life's most difficult circumstances?

-Gaining an understanding of baptism as "sign and seal" of God's covenant promise is key.
+Gaining an understanding of baptism as "sign (and seal)" of God's gracious new covenant promise is key.
 It's possible that this phrase is new to you.
-But, don't let that fool you.
-Historically, the Protestant church has always confessed this understanding of the sacrament.
-It's only in recent generations, and mostly in the modern evangelical context, that this truth faded from view.
+But, don't let that dissuade you.
+Historically, the Protestant church has always confessed this understanding of the ordinance/sacrament.
+In recent generations, and particularly among the evangelical churches, this truth faded from view.
+It's time for a recovery.

 What Has Already Been Said?